 How much is it to rent a motorhome for a month?

-Of course, hire of campervan is only one element of a camping holiday.
+Of course, the hire of a campervan is only one element of a camping holiday.
 Other expenses you might need to think about include:

 - Additional driver insurance.
 Although insurance is included with every booking you make through our camping partner, you might want to consider boosting your plan to cover additional drivers.